PAGES ON THIS WEBSITE ARE FREQUENTLY UPDATED

 (largely from the work by Frantisek Mainus)

-This situation existed until towards the end of December 1943.
-The camps at Teschen and Lamsdorf (with associated Arbeitskommandos) were then "separated" and the number Stalag VIIIB was applied to the Teschen camp and Lamsdorf, that is, the former VIIIB and VIIIF, became Stalag 344.
-The Teschen camp was where many of the prisoners from the invasion of Normandy and later captures were sent, and was responsible for handling about 70,000 POWs, most of whom were out at Arbeitskommandos.
+The camps at Teschen and Lamsdorf were "separated" towards the end of December 1943 and the number Stalag VIIIB was applied just to the Teschen camp.
+The camps at Lamsdorf, that is, the former VIIIB and VIIIF, became Stalag 344.
+In that month more than 10,000 POWs were transferred from the very overcrowded camp at Lamsdorf to Teschen.
+The Teschen camp was where many of the prisoners from the invasion of Normandy and later captures were sent.
 It is important to bear in mind that many early prisoners, e.g. men from Dunkirk, North Africa etc. were sent to Lamsdorf when it was VIIIB.
 Post 1943 references to Stalag VIIIB may relate to Teschen.
 Unfortunately, not everyone realised that there had been a change, or, if they did, they didn't worry too much about it and continued to refer to Lamsdorf as VIIIB.
 In your search for information it is easy to be confused if you get information about the "wrong" VIIIB.
-In practice, many (most?) prisoners were not physically at the Lamsdorf or Teschen camps but were out at Arbeitskommandos administered from these camps.
-These Arbeitskommandos were numbered, usually with a letter as a prefix, e.g. E902, which was a coal mine at Hindenburg (now Zabrze) in Poland administered from VIIIB Teschen.
-Most of the Arbeitskommandos administered from VIIIB Teschen were in the industrial areas of Silesia, Poland and near Teschen, as well as Katowice, Bytom and other industrial areas of Poland
+In practice, many (most?) prisoners of these camps were not physically at the Lamsdorf or Teschen camps at all but were out on Working Parties administered by these camps.
+These Working Parties were numbered, usually with a letter as a prefix (e.g. E902, which was a coal mine at Hindenburg (now Zabrze) in Poland administered from VIIIB Teschen).
+Most of the Working Parties administered from VIIIB Teschen were in the industrial areas of Silesia, Poland and near Teschen, as well as Katowice, Bytom and other industrial areas of Poland.

 Timetable of name changes:

-Early in War: Stalag VIIIB established at Lamsdorf, near Opole.
+Early in The War: Stalag VIIIB established at Lamsdorf, near Opole.

 1941: Stalag VIIIF was established at Lamsdorf and Stalag VIIID was established at Teschen.

-September 1942: Stalag VIIIB and Stalag VIIID combined; VIIID was called Stalag VIIIB Zweilager Teschen and Lamsdorf remained VIIIB.
+September 1942: Stalag VIIIB and Stalag VIIID combined; VIIID was called Stalag VIIIB Zweilager (camp 2) Teschen and Lamsdorf remained VIIIB.

 End December 1943: Stalag VIIIB Lamsdorf and VIIIB Zweilager Teschen separated.
 The stalag at Teschen became Stalag VIIIB, and VIIIB & VIIIF at Lamsdorf became Stalag 344.

 With thanks to many sources, including Wikipedia, the free encyclopedia